Sewell Mountain

 Sewell Mountain is a summit in Fayette County, West Virginia, in the United States.
 With an elevation of 3212 ft, Sewell Mountain is the 276th highest summit in the state of West Virginia.

-Sewell Mountain was named after Stephen Sewell, a local pioneer who was killed by Indians.
+Per Kenny (1945), Sewell Mountain was named after Stephen Sewell, a local pioneer who was killed by Native Americans in September 1776 near Jackson's River in present-day Virginia.